Go to the Students section

 You will be allocated an Academic Adviser once you enrol at Brookes.
 They form a part of the network of support explicitly focused on academic support along with other Faculty members such as Module Leaders, Programme Leads or Student Support Co-ordinators.
 You will receive a programme handbook that has information on support and guidance for you during your studies which should enable you and others to identify the best source of advice for your particular need.

-If English is not your first language, there is academic English support available for undergraduate and postgraduate students offered by the academic English specialists in Upgrade.
-The advice that Upgrade can give will help you throughout your course of study.
+If English is not your first language, there is Academic English support available for undergraduate and postgraduate students offered by the academic English specialists in the Centre for Academic Development.
+The advice that the Centre for Academic Development can give will help you throughout your course of study.
 See the Academic English support page for more information.

 Whatever your level of study, our Libraries are a great source of information on your subject.
 Subject teams are available to help you access the materials you need from a huge range of information and materials to help you make the most of your studies.